A long-lost civilization in the middle of the Amazon revealed thanks to technology.

 How satellite images, LiDAR, and aerial photography are helping

-And many of these discoveries would not have been possible were it not for satellite images, aerial images, and technologies such as LiDAR.
+And many of these discoveries would not have been possible without satellite images, aerial images, and technologies such as LiDAR.

-As noted by the Discover Magazine, software life Google Earth has revolutionized the way archeologists study our past.
+As Discovery Magazine notes, software like Google Earth has revolutionized how archeologists study our past.

 LiDAR technology has also played a huge role in archaeology in the last couple of years, successfully changing how archaeologists study the past.